-The Turkish Air Force is responding to a strike on Iraqi territory using a drone and fighters in Baghdad.
-Recall that the other day the Turks attacked the northern part of Iraq, claiming that in this way they destroyed the infrastructure of the PKK (Kurdistan Workers' Party), which Ankara refers to as terrorist organizations.
-The Turkish airstrike killed two Iraqi border officials.
+To strike at Iraqi territory using drone and Turkish Air Force fighter jets react in Baghdad.
+Recall that the other day the Turks attacked the northern part of Iraq, saying that in this way they destroyed the infrastructure of the PKK (Kurdistan Workers' Party), attributed by Ankara to terrorist organizations.
+As a result of the Turkish airstrike, two officers of the Iraqi border guards were killed.

 Against this background, official Baghdad sent a note to Ankara, in which it states that the previously scheduled visit of Turkish Defense Minister Hulusi Akar should be canceled.
 It is noted that Akar is an unwanted person in Iraq.
 The Iraqi authorities declare that they have taken place "unprecedented in their impudence actions of Turkey, violating the state sovereignty of Iraq."